 C. The provisions of this article do not apply to a sale of a motor vehicle to a purchaser for the purpose of resale for profit or to a motor vehicle with a declared gross weight over ten thousand pounds or that is sold at a public auction.

-Repair during express warranty or two years or twenty-four thousand miles.
+Arizona Lemon Law Rights.
+A.R.S.
+44-1262.
+New motor vehicle; repair during express warranty or two years or twenty-four thousand miles

 A. If a new motor vehicle does not conform to all applicable express warranties: